barnitarc/Data-Engineering-Project-1/README.md

 - Load (load.py):

   * Utilizes the transform() function from transform.py to obtain the master DataFrame.
-  * Writes the final cleaned dataset to a CSV file (final.csv) in the specified directory (d:/Python for Data Engineering Project/Project1/Final File/).
+  * Writes the final cleaned dataset to a CSV file (final.csv) in the specified directory(uploaded in *Final File* folder).
   * Provides options for loading data into a SQL Server database.
   * db_connection(): Establishes a connection to the SQL Server database.
   * db_engine(): Creates a SQLAlchemy engine for database interaction.